 Given the results of the claims process referred to above and taking into account that the reassessment periods for the large majority of the input tax credit claims covered by the indemnity in favour of Air Canada had then expired, the Liquidator announced on April 28, 2015 that it intended to seek Court approval for a distribution to shareholders of ACE in the aggregate amount of \$115 million, or approximately \$3.54 per common share of ACE.
 The Court approved such distribution at a hearing held on May 8, 2015.
 The record date to determine shareholders entitled to receive the distribution was May 26, 2015 and the payment date for the distribution was June 2, 2015.
-Further to such distribution, ACE's only remaining assets as at December 31, 2015 consist of cash in the amount of approximately \$19 million.

-Given that the last reassessment period for the input tax credit claims covered by the indemnity in favour of Air Canada expired at the beginning of 2016, the Liquidator announced on April 29, 2016 that it intends to seek Court approval for a distribution to shareholders of ACE in the aggregate amount of \$12 million.
-The Court hearing is scheduled for June 1, 2016.
-Any distribution to shareholders is subject to Court approval and there is no certainty as to the amount or timing of such distribution.
-The record date and payment date for such a distribution would be announced upon receipt of approval from the Court and such dates are expected to be in June 2016.

-Following the interim distribution to shareholders of \$12 million expected to occur in June 2016, ACE's only remaining assets are expected to consist of cash in an aggregate amount of approximately \$7 million.
+Given that the last reassessment period for the input tax credit claims covered by the indemnity in favour of Air Canada expired at the beginning of 2016, the Liquidator announced on April 29, 2016 that it intended to seek Court approval for a distribution to shareholders of ACE in the aggregate amount of \$12 million, or approximately \$0.36 per common share of ACE.
+The Court approved such distribution at a hearing held on June 1, 2016.
+The record date to determine shareholders entitled to receive the distribution was June 14, 2016 and the payment date of the distribution was June 22, 2016.
+Following this distribution, ACE's only remaining assets as at June 30, 2016 consist of cash in an aggregate amount of approximately \$6.8 million.

-During the remainder of 2016, ACE will complete the remaining corporate, administrative and tax processes to facilitate its dissolution and the final distribution of the remaining cash of ACE prior to its dissolution.
-ACE currently expects that such final distribution and dissolution will occur within the next twelve months.
+ACE is completing the remaining corporate, administrative and tax processes to facilitate its dissolution and the final distribution of the remaining cash of ACE prior to its dissolution.
+ACE currently expects that such final distribution and dissolution will occur in the first half of 2017.